loopbackio/loopback.io/pages/en/lb3/Extending-built-in-models.md

 In general, use `PersistedModel` as the base model when you want to store your data in a database using a connector such as MySQL or MongoDB.
 Use `Model` as the base for models that don't have CRUD semantics, for example, using connectors such as SOAP and REST.

-{% include tip.html content="
-Extend the built-in User model to create your own model that represents users or customers; this model provides capabilities to register, login, and recover passwords.
+{% include tip.html content="The built-in User model provides capabilities to register, authenticate user logins, and recover passwords.
+However, it has only `email` and `password` properites; if your application requires a user model with more properties, extend the built-in User model.
 See [Managing users](Managing-users.html) for more information.

-When you extend the built-in User model, use a model name other than \"User\" such as \"customer,\" or \"client.\" Don't name it \"User\" because that will conflict with the built-in
+When you extend the built-in User model, use a model name other than \"User\" such as \"customer,\" or \"client\" so it doesn't conflict with the built-in
 [User model](https://apidocs.strongloop.com/loopback/#user).
 To avoid confusion, it's also best to avoid \"user\" with a lowercase \"u\" .
 " %}